Kinetic energy driven stripe formation and pairing in repulsive electronic systems: Dynamical Confinement (on-stripe hypothesis)

 A related way of immediately deriving lower bounds on the diffusion of the hole out of the stripe amounts to looking at the transverse cross-section of the stripe as depicted in Fig. (\ref{figure: 1 dimensional hole confinement thing}), and examining single hole motions.
 Solving the Schrodinger equation for this one dimensional system, we immediately obtain a localized bonding state of the lowest energy.
 As here fewer hops are accounted for than in the original physical problem, the solution serves as a lower bound on ``hole'' wavefunction leakage out of the stripe.
 When fused with the previous upper bounds from the pseudo-spin system, we immediately obtain both lower and upper exponential bounds on asymptotic hole propagation out of the stripe.

 In this scheme, splintering the sites according to their sublattice numbers (equivalent to the magnetic field sensed by a spin of definite polarization if it is placed at various locations throughout the lattice) introduces hopping parameters for the low energy dynamics with no potential energy in sight.
-As shown by our analysis, magnetic alleviation effects are not imperative for achieving this dynamical confinement (even when direct magnetic effects are removed we nunmerically attain exponential localization with little noticable change).
-We retiterate that we are examining the reduced Hilbert space where no magnetic string states exist from the outset.
+As shown by our analysis, magnetic alleviation effects are not imperative for achieving this dynamical confinement (even when direct magnetic effects are removed we numerically attain exponential localization with little noticeable change).
+We reiterate that we are examining the reduced Hilbert space where no magnetic string states exist from the outset.

 In our approach, we first create an antiferromagnetic spin structure with domain walls and then dope the system.
 Then, if the spin structure is strong enough, the holes will migrate to the walls and will form a charge structure.
 Hopefully we have convinced the reader that sublattice parity order can indeed drive stripe formation.
-The energy scale associated with this discrete sublattice parity ($Z_{2}$) order \cite{zohar} can indeed be quite high: the persistence of incommensurate peaks up to at least the high energy resonance peak in YBCO might be interpreted as an indication that the stripe presits to be a domain wall up to very high energy scales \cite{resonance}.
+The energy scale associated with this discrete sublattice parity ($Z_{2}$) order \cite{zohar} can indeed be quite high: the persistence of incommensurate peaks up to at least the high energy resonance peak in YBCO might be interpreted as an indication that the stripe persists as a domain wall up to very high energy scales \cite{resonance}.
 Experimentally, charge order is a far greater robust driving force for stripe formation than spin order.
 The role of sublattice parity (albeit its high energy scales) is not clear at the time of writing.
 The reader should consider our argument as a self-consistent one in which the creation of the no-hole domain-wall first is a theoretical device that simplifies theoretical discussion.
 Summarizing, we have seen that once there is a ferromagnetic seam in a very strong antiferromagnet, single holes will automatically move to this seam and be exponentially localized onto them.
 In the remaining part of this article we will see what the consequences are of this result for more than one hole on the stripe.
+The localization of the holes is in accord with NQR measurements, e.g., \cite{savinkov}.